akashrpatel621/Tetris/PROPOSAL.md

 will be used to control the terminal as it falls.
 Also, a method to check if a row is filled is needed and also a method to delete a row is trivial.
 A gravity simulator will also be needed to move the terminals down as if they were falling at a constant rate.

-For the graphical components of Tetris I will be using of graphics library (of graphics) and this will allow me to create the 2D tetrominoes that will be needed in the game.
+For the graphical components of Tetris, I will be using of graphics library (of graphics) and this will allow me to create the 2D tetrominoes that will be needed in the game.
 The graphics library will also allow me to create the game board, which the tetrominoes will be falling in.
-Initially I was thinking about using the physics libary, Box 2d to create the effect of the tetrominoes falling and coliding.
-For this I will detect collisions myself.
-I will also be using the sound library to create sounds when the tetrominoes reach the floor, when a row is deleted, and when the player loses. according to gravity.
-I plan to have a score board on the side panel and also the time elapsed in the current game.
+Initially, I was thinking about using the physics library, Box 2d to create the effect of the tetrominoes falling and colliding, however, this was not needed.
+Instead, I will detect collisions myself.
+I will also be using the sound library to create sounds when the tetrominoes reach the floor, when a row is deleted, and when the game ends.
+I plan to have a scoreboard on the side panel and also the time elapsed in the current game.
 If time permits I would also like to implement a way to preview the next tetromino that will be generated.

 **Timeline**

 Week 1: Read open frameworks documentation and get familiar with using it to create Tetris.
 Be able to use the graphics library to create the game board on which tetris will be played on and also the one unit square that will be the basis for the whole game.
+Explore the sound library and be able to make a sound when a key is pressed.

-Week 2: Use the square made last week to create all the tetrominoes.
-Work on game logic and connecting that to the graphics of the tetrominoes.
-Implement a way to control the tetrominoes through the keyboard.
+Week 2: Use the squares made last week to create all the tetrominoes.Implement a way to control the tetrominoes to rotate and move though user imputs.
 Create tests for the code that is written.

 Week 3: Finish up game logic and overall game.
 Heavly test the project and fix any bugs that occur.
+Add sounds for specific events in the game.
 If time permits I will want to add a scoreboard and also a time elapsed time.

 **Resources**

 Tetris algorithem overview:
 http://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/

-of sound documentation and tutorials: https://openframeworks.cc/ofBook/chapters/sound.html
+Of Sound documentation and tutorials: https://openframeworks.cc/ofBook/chapters/sound.html

 OpenFrameworks documentation: